Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 		<b>this HEAP usage takes only place, if process data are used</b>
 	- lists of measurement programs per local process data ( only for  IsoAgLib::ProcDataLocal_c or IsoAgLib::ProcDataLocalSimpleSetpoint_c instances )
 	- lists for automatic CAN filter management
-	- list of entries in monitor lists ( IsoAgLib::ISOItem_c, IsoAgLib::DINItem_c , IsoAgLib::DINServiceItem - each type only if the corresponding protocol is used )
+	- list of entries in monitor list ( IsoAgLib::ISOItem_c )
 	- vector for global lookup of sensor or actor I/O instances with one <b>pointer</b> per instance ( <b> only present if the corresponding I/O feaure is used </b> )
-	- list for synchronisation data of LBS+ Terminal Mask Upload ( <b>only needed if DIN 9684 with LBS+ Terminal is used</b> )

 \subsection IndexHeapDerive Derive Needed HEAPSIZE
 The HEAP allocation strategy results in the need of <b>11 KByte</b> HEAPSIZE for the complete <b>MiniVeg N</b> system, which provides
-57 process data for remote access ( e.g. Varioterminal ), handles several internal CAN nodes, connects to DIN 9684 and ISO 11783 BUSes with the corresponding terminal types and is able to directly control fertilizer spreaders which are accessible by process data.<br>
+57 process data for remote access ( e.g. Varioterminal ), handles several internal CAN nodes, connects to ISO 11783 BUSes with the corresponding terminal types and is able to directly control fertilizer spreaders which are accessible by process data.<br>
 <b>===>></b> Probability for need of more than 20 - 30 KByte is really low for other production systems<br>